jffelix/QA-Form-PHP/README.md

 - Change topic for questions

 ## How to run the application
-- Reference my PHP-Intro files for more info on setup
+- Reference the files in my "PHP-Intro" repository for more info on setup
 - This application begins at userForm.php